 Figure 7 shows an example of an execution of this algorithm for query [babe ruth] and for a target of K = 3 databases.
 The top-level categories are evaluated by a flat database selection algorithm for the query, and the "Sports" category is deemed best, with a score of 0.93.
 Since the "Sports" category has more than three databases, the query is "pushed" into this category.
 The algorithm proceeds recursively by pushing the query into the "Baseball" category.
 If we had initially picked K = 10 instead, the algorithm would have still picked "Sports" as the first category to explore.
-However, "Baseball" has only seven databases, so the algorithm picks them all, and chooses the best three databases under "Sports" to reach the target of ten databases for the query.
+However, "Baseball" has only 7 databases, so the algorithm picks them all, and chooses the best 3 databases under "Sports" to reach the target of 10 databases for the query.

-In summary, our hierarchical database selection algorithm attempts to choose the most specific databases for a query.
+In summary, our hierarchical database selection algorithm attempts to choose the most-specific databases for a query.
 By exploiting the database categorization, this hierarchical algorithm manages to compensate for the necessarily incomplete database content summaries produced by query probing.
-However, by first selecting the most appropriate categories, this algorithm might miss some relevant databases that are not under the selected categories.
-One solution would be to try different hierarchy-traversal strategies that could lead to the selection of databases from multiple branches of the hierarchy.
-Instead of following this direction of finding the appropriate traversal strategy, we opt for an alternative, flat selection scheme: We use the classification hierarchy only for improving the extracted content summaries, and we allow the database selection algorithm to choose among all available databases.
+However, by selecting first the most appropriate categories, this algorithm might miss some relevant databases that are not under the selected categories.
+One solution would be to try different hierarchy-traversal strategies that could alleviate this problem, and could lead to the selection of databases from multiple branches of the hierarchy.
+Instead of following this direction of finding the appropriate traversal strategy, we opt for an alternative, "flat" selection scheme: we use the classification hierarchy only for improving the extracted content summaries, and we allow the database selection algorithm to choose among all available databases.
 Next, we describe this approach in detail.